kavismith/vpn-usage/README.md

 <h2>Connect to a VPN</h2>

 ![image](https://github.com/kavismith/vpn-usage/assets/143667203/3e15d571-f2e9-42c2-be7c-1149155408c8)
+Ensure that you have successfully established a VPN connection to the desired server, in this case, Japan.
+Once connected, your internet traffic will be routed through the Proton VPN server located in Japan.

 ![image](https://github.com/kavismith/vpn-usage/assets/143667203/ea5ffb00-c008-491f-8951-c75705a77e4a)

+Instead of your traffic going directly to its original Azure VM location, it will now pass through the Proton VPN server, providing you with the benefits of anonymity and a geographically shifted online presence.
+By connecting to a VPN server in a different country, you can route your internet traffic through that server, enhancing privacy and potentially accessing region-restricted content.

 </p>
 <p>
-Connect to a VPN taht is outside of your country.
-For the example above I connceted to a Japan VPN server.
-Now that you are conncet, instead of your traffic going straight to the its orginal azzure VM location; it's going to go to your Proton VPN server.

 </p>